-In its 100 square miles, Martha’s Vineyard has six towns, each with its own proud history and unique character.
+Martha’s Vineyard has six different towns, each with its own proud history, government and unique character.
 To get to know this rich and varied place, here is short primer:

 Island Ups and Downs

 Residents often divide the Vineyard into up-Island and down-Island.
 Up-Island is the western area, which comprises the three rural towns of Aquinnah, Chilmark and West Tisbury.
 Down-Island is the eastern portion, home to the larger historic villages of Edgartown, Oak Bluffs and Vineyard Haven.
 The two terms come from the rich seagoing tradition of Martha’s Vineyard, which once sent its whaling ships circling the globe: heading “up,” in nautical terms, takes you west because it’s further from zero degrees of longitude in Greenwich, England, home of the Prime Meridian.
 (But that’s another story.)

 Aquinnah, at the westernmost tip of Martha’s Vineyard, is best known to visitors as home of the colorful Gay Head Cliffs and, atop them, the historic Gay Head Lighthouse.
-The town encloses less than six square miles and has some 400 year-round residents; it is home to commonwealth’s only federally recognized Native American tribe, the Wampanoag Tribe of Gay Head (Aquinnah).
+The town encompasses less than six square miles and has some 400 year-round residents; it is home to commonwealth’s first federally recognized Native American tribe, the Wampanoag Tribe of Gay Head (Aquinnah).
 According to Wampanoag legend, the ancestral giant Moshup created the colorful clay deposits in the Cliffs by smashing whales against them.

-Next to Aquinnah is the town of Chilmark, known the world around for its rolling hills and stone walls, nature preserves and dramatic coastlines.
-From the South Road you can look across pastures of grazing sheep to sandy southern beaches and the island of Noman’s Land, now a federal bird sanctuary closed to human visitors; the rockier north shore offers views of the Elizabeth Islands chain.
+Next to Aquinnah is the town of Chilmark, known the world over for its rolling hills and stone walls, nature preserves and dramatic coastlines.
+From South Road you can look across pastures of grazing sheep to sandy southern beaches and the island of Noman’s, now a federal bird sanctuary closed to human visitors; the rockier north shore offers views of the Elizabeth Islands chain.
 Chilmark includes the picture-postcard fishing village of Menemsha, with its quaint shops, tasty seafood and the best views of the sunset anywhere on the Vineyard.